kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 ![iPhone bordered](images/01-rwdevcon-screenshot.png)

 In the starter files for this chapter, you'll find both the code for the iOS app and the code for the website.
 There's quite a lot there, but don't be put off – you'll only be editing one or two files and adding some extra functionality to the videos section.
-Feel free to take a look through the project to familiarize yourself with its contents; you can also browse the real [RWDevCon website (http://rwdevcon.com)](http://rwdevcon.com) and download the iOS app from the App Store ([http://apple.co/1YoKMTi](http://apple.co/1YoKMTi)).
+Feel free to take a look through the project to familiarize yourself with its contents; you can also browse the real RWDevCon website, [rwdevcon.com](http://rwdevcon.com) and download the iOS app from the App Store ([apple.co/1YoKMTi](http://apple.co/1YoKMTi)).

 > **Note:** Due to the infrastructure and security requirements for web markup and universal links, this chapter is unfortunately the only place in this book where you **won't** be able to verify your work as you follow along.
 There's no easy way to try out these features without having a real website accessible via HTTPS and an associated app in the App Store under an account where you're either the team agent or the team admin.
 >